patrick-kidger/jaxtyping/docs/api/pytree.md

 Internally, all that is happening is that `foo` is replaced with `0foo` for the first leaf, `1foo` for the next leaf, etc., so that each leaf gets a unique version of the name.

----

-Note that `jaxtyping.{PyTree, PyTreeDef}` are only available if JAX has been installed.